Gurveer7/Object-Track/README.md

-# Object-Track
+# Object Tracker
-CV2 and masking object tracker
+Using CV2 and background subtraction, this tracks the entities moving across a screen.